ManicManiac64/SoloRoboticsCode/How2CodeAR0B0T1337/4_COMMANDFRAMEWORK.md

 ...

 Yeah, no, you're done, I just wanted to seem ominous.
-There'd be a bit more we'd have to do, in the `robotcontainer` file and in the `robot` file if we wanted to do other, more complicated things, like autonomous mode (which we'll go over soon), but not now.
+There'd be a bit more we'd have to do, in the `robotcontainer` file and in the `robot` file if we wanted to do other, more complicated things, like autonomous mode (which we'll go over soon), but in this case, nothing to really do.

 Here's what your final `robot` code should look like: